unknownanonymouspaper/unknownanonymouspaper.github.io/README.md

 <audio controls preload=False><source src="audio/103136_audiogen_stereo.wav" type="audio/mpeg">Your browser does not support the audio element.</audio>

-Note that the rest of examples in this website (95 sec music, or 10 sec sound effects) are generated with the same variable-length model.
+Note that the rest of examples in this website (95 sec music, or 10 sec sound effects) are generated with the same variable-length model that can generate both music and sound effects at 44.1kHz stereo.

 ## Variable-length sound effects

-30 sec music:
+30 sec:

 <audio controls preload=False><source src="audio/103136_audiogen_stereo.wav" type="audio/mpeg">Your browser does not support the audio element.</audio>

 <audio controls preload=False><source src="audio/103136_audiogen_stereo.wav" type="audio/mpeg">Your browser does not support the audio element.</audio>

-60 sec music:
+60 sec:

 <audio controls preload=False><source src="audio/103136_audiogen_stereo.wav" type="audio/mpeg">Your browser does not support the audio element.</audio>

 <audio controls preload=False><source src="audio/103136_audiogen_stereo.wav" type="audio/mpeg">Your browser does not support the audio element.</audio>

-Note that the rest of examples in this website (95 sec music, or 10 sec sound effects) are generated with the same variable-length model.
+Note that the rest of examples in this website (95 sec music, or 10 sec sound effects) are generated with the same variable-length model that can generate both music and sound effects at 44.1kHz stereo.

 ## Long-form stereo music: comparison with state-of-the-art